o-gs/DJI_FC_Patcher/Readme.md

 * 1.04.0300 for DJI Mavic Pro (there is a 1.04.0400 fw which does not bring any new FC feature)
 * 1.05.0600 for DJI Phantom 4 Pro
 * 2.00.0700 for DJI Phantom 4 standard
-* 03.02.35.06 for DJI Phantom 4 advanced
+* 1.00.0128 for DJI Phantom 4 advanced

 modder for Spark, Mavic Pro series, P4P are fully tested.
 Other birds are untested at this point, waiting for volunteers...

 The patcher allows you to tune :

-- all flight parameters including the hidden ones
+- all flight parameters including the hidden ones (NFZ, alt limit,...)
 - plus some hard-coded parameters inside FC
-- plus add some new feature such as Galileo satellites reception
+- plus add some new features such as Galileo satellites reception

 Galileo mod also requires an App side patch which is only available though NLD at time.

+edit : from discussions here : https://github.com/o-gs/DJI_FC_Patcher/issues/3

+it seems that with constellation status as of 27th august 2018, the FC patch by itself is enough to get the Galileo reception working.
+This is expected behaviour by a GNSS receiver and previous status where the ephemerids needed a first manual load as described at step 15 seems not to be mandatory anymore.
+So step 15 of this guide maybe optionnal and you still have Galileo enabled.

 If you flash a custom FC, it is still possible to rollback to a 100% stock FC by reflashing the full stock firmware.
+All DJI bird firmwares do not explicitly set the GNSS settings, so GNSS settings may stick even after a rollback to official firmware.

 Don't use the modded FC to do stupid things !